Corporate Sector & Children’s Rights Benchmark Series

 Disclaimer

-About the Impact Areas
+Impact Areas

 Workplace

-Child labour and decent work for young workers.
-Child labour, often the first topic that comes to mind when considering how children’s rights are relevant to the corporate sector, requires companies to take appropriate measures to assess risks, prohibit, prevent, report on findings and provide remediation.
+• Child labour and decent work for young workers.
+Child labour, often the first topic that comes to mind when considering how children’s rights are relevant to the corporate sector, requires companies to take appropriate measures to assess risks, prohibit, prevent, report on findings, and provide remediation.
 Ensuring decent working conditions and appropriate job opportunities for young people is another key element.

 Community & Environment

-About the Corporate Response Maturity Ladder
+Corporate Response Maturity Ladder

 To assess the degree to which a child rights issue has been addressed and integrated in a meaningful way by a company, the benchmark indicators are grouped into three maturity steps: